sefeng211/vim-pastebins/README.md

 Vim PasteBins
 =============
-A vim plugin that helps you using pastebin services.
+A vim plugin that helps you to use pastebin services.

 Supported Feature
 -----------------